ikercb/paradime-dbt-nba-data-challenge/README.md

 ### Applied Techniques

-Win Shares (WS) is chosen for the analysis because it offers a comprehensive evaluation by employing a wide range of statistics, allows for comparisons across eras, and it is easily understandable as it estimates a player's contribution to team wins.
+Win Shares (WS) is chosen for the analysis because it offers a comprehensive evaluation by employing a wide range of box score statistics, allows for comparisons across eras, and it is easily understandable as it estimates a player's contribution to team wins.

 The calculations follow the guide provided by [Basketball Reference](https://www.basketball-reference.com/about/ws.html?__hstc=205977932.6acc30b029dcfb715694e790b0d56291.1709472165077.1709472165077.1709472165077.1&__hssc=205977932.1.1709472165077&__hsfp=468305008).

 ## Visualizations
 ### Best Player Seasons

-Visualization of the 30 best individual season according to Win Shares.
+Who has played the best season in the recent times?
+Well, it seems the two best players in the GOAT debate are also on the top if we listen to the advanced statistical analysis.
+Michael Jordan dominates the list with multiple seasons.
+There is no doubt his peak was at another level.

+Looking at the list of the best 30 season, there aren't big surprises.
+And many of the hard to forget seasons appear like Curry's 2015-16 or Dirk Nowitzki 2005-06.

 ![Best WS Seasons](https://github.com/ikercb/paradime-dbt-nba-data-challenge/blob/main/visualizations/best_ws_player_season.png)

-*Insights:*
-Michel Jordan had the best season ever in the 1987-88, followed by Lebron James in the 2008-09.

 ### MVPs

+Now, let's get into it.
+The MVP debate generates a ton of opinions every year, but only one player can be crown each season.
+Were all the MVPs deserved?
+Well, we all have our favourites and I'm sure there are few seasons when the decision was unanimous.

+If we look at the data, again we see that the data loves Michael Jordan.
+He won 6 MVPs, but according he led the league in Win Shares in 9 seasons!
+Should he have gotten a few more?

+Lebron James also should have won one more if we relied on Win Shares and Derrick Rose wouldn't have any.

+The analytics are specially cruel with some player as it considers that they shouldn't have one.
+Players like Giannis Antetokounmpo, Steve Nash or Kobe Bryant shockingly appear on this list.

 ![WS MVPs](https://github.com/ikercb/paradime-dbt-nba-data-challenge/blob/main/visualizations/ws_mvps.png)

+You can find the full list with the winner and who should have won in the next table:

 | WS MVP WINNER    | MVP WINNER           | SEASON   |
 |----------------|----------------------|----------|